 What percentage of students that graduated got jobs?

-The following are the employment rates as reported to the National League for Nursing Accrediting Commission (NLNAC) for the 2009-2010 period.
+The following are the employment rates as reported to the Accreditation Commission for Education in Nursing (ACEN) for the 2009-2010 period.

 - Virginia Beach, VA – 100%*